First draft of Chile's new constitution set, fine-tuning to begin | Politics

 First draft of Chile's new constitution set, fine-tuning to begin

+"We haven't been exempt from mistakes, of course, but today we can say we fulfiled the mandate Chilean's gave us on time and in substance," said Maria Elisa Quinteros, president of the constitutional assembly.
+"We've handed in this draft of a constitution that was drafted completely democratically for the first time in our history."

+Speaking from the Huanchaca ruins in the northern city of Antofagasta on Monday evening, Quinteros emphasized the draft's focus on decentralizing power and a new phase where the assembly will work form different regions around the country.
+"Our presence is an opportunity to meet with people usually distanced from places where decisions are made," Quinteros said, adding that it was also an chance for the assembly to present and explain the new constitution around the country.

 In late 2020, citizens overwhelmingly voted to draft the new constitution after violent protests against inequality erupted across the country.
-The proposed document, which citizens will vote to approve or reject on Sept 4., is a sharp turn from the current charter that dates back to the Augusto Pinochet-era dictatorship.
+The proposed document, which citizens will vote to approve or reject on Sept 4., expands social rights and is a sharp turn from the current market-friendly charter that dates back to the Augusto Pinochet-era dictatorship.

+"With these norms and articles we'll start building a more just Chile with rights to education, housing, work and social security," Quinteros said.
+"This text depicts a new way of relating to each other, a new way of understanding life in our country, where everyone can feel protected."

-It pulls away from a focus on privatization to concentrate on education, health and housing.
-Articles increasing autonomy for indigenous territories, expanding environmental rights and making fighting climate change a constitutional duty for the state were also approved.
+The draft magna carta also increases autonomy for indigenous territories, expands environmental rights and makes fighting climate change a constitutional duty for the state.
 Additionally, the text reforms Chile's political system, including allowing immediate presidential re-election and replaces the senate with a new "chamber of regions".
-The final number of articles will drop as the new committees take over to consolidate and finalize the constitution, which is due in early July.
-The assembly, which has been working in Santiago, has now moved to the northern city of Antofagasta where an official handover will take place Monday afternoon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)